goeiebook/creativelab/narrative.md

     JSON.stringify(boardState));
 ```

-But setting the rain flag to true does not have any visible effect.
+But setting the rain flag to true does not appear to have any visible effect.
 I do not examine the issue any further.

 ---

-The production of new prototypes slows.
-An urge to write returns.
+The number of profile views slows.
+My submissions to not garner likes from an persons of influence.
+The motivation begins to wane.
+The urge to write returns.
 I begin recording this story.
-Freezing rain falls  two days into spring.
+One night freezing rain falls onto the city.
 Ice coats everything.
 It is beautiful.
-But lethal to nascent blossoms.
-Setting the rain flag to `true` percipitated this.
-Because it is the nature of the humans to discern connection and analogy.
-In this case it is spurious, but it is fun to observe my mind consider the possibility.
-But what is to say the two aren't linked?
+It was caused by setting the rain flag to `true`.
+I say that because it is the nature of humans to discern connection and analogy.
+In this case it is spurious, but the observation is fun to observe.
+Yet, what is to say that there no connection?
 Maybe it's like the recent theories about the [relationship between computational complexity and event horizons](http://www.nature.com/news/theoretical-physics-complexity-on-the-horizon-1.15285).
 The mathematics are out of reach, but the thoughts play while I bounce the white ball on bubbles of air under ice.

 ![bubbleball framecap][bubbleball]